rmcnamara4/virus-host-regulation/Experiments/5-MutationAnalysis/README.md

 ## Figures

 Note: all figures produced by **./dengue_mutation_analysis.Rmd** file
-Note: a neutra mutation is defined as having a Mean Relative Fitness of 1 (as defined in Dolan, et al.)
+Note: a neutral mutation is defined as having a Mean Relative Fitness of 1 (as defined in Dolan, et al.)

 + **./figures/syn_mut_all_against_csc.pdf**: plots of Mean Relative Fitness of 9th passage synonymous mutations against CSC of the mutcodon; each point represents the codon that is mutated to and its Mean Relative Fitness/CSC; the four plots correspond to the A & B replicates of human and mosquito; correlations are Spearman